clevy11/assign4/README.md

 ID: 25250
 NAME:BUNTU Levy caleb
-my screenshotsa are in extension of jpg in this same repoitory
+my screenshots are in th form extension of jpg in this same repository